Vilijan/ASABidding/README.md

 ***This solution is intended for learning purposes only.
 It does not cover error checking and other edge cases therefore, should not be used as a production application.***

-In the end I want to thanks [Cossimo Bassi](https://developer.algorand.org/u/cusma/) for making a tutorial on using smart contracts in the [Algo Realm Game](https://developer.algorand.org/solutions/algorealm-nft-royalty-game/) which inspired me to make this application.
+I want to thanks [Cossimo Bassi](https://developer.algorand.org/u/cusma/) for making a tutorial on using smart contracts in the [Algo Realm Game](https://developer.algorand.org/solutions/algorealm-nft-royalty-game/) which inspired me to make this application.